rdkcentral/Lightning/README.md

 ### Advanced render tree

 ## Performance considerations
+This chapter describes how the framework tries to improve performance of your application, and what you can do to best utilize these optimizations.

+### Basic optimizations
 Many optimizations have been performed to minimize the work, power consumption and improve performance.
+There are some basic optimizations that you should be aware of:
-Most importantly, if no updates at all were done to a certain part of the render tree since the last frame, it can be completely skipped.
-Also, invisible parts of the render tree are not recalculated until they become visible again.
-And last but not least: if no changes have been performed since the last frame (static output), the last frame is reused and no rendering is performed at all.
+* If no updates at all were done to a certain part of the render tree since the last frame, it can be completely skipped.
+* Invisible parts of the render tree are not calculated or rendered at all until they become visible again.
+* If no changes have been performed to the full render tree since the last frame (static output), no rendering is performed at all.
+* When renderToTexture is turned on, that branch is checked individually: if nothing has been changed, the previous renderToTexture result is reused.

-### View modes
+### Calculation loop
 Before understanding the optimization below, note that a view can be in several modes:
 Mode | Description
 ---|---